AlexandruCostea/Toy-Language-Interpreter/README.md

 To use the interpreter:

 1. Run the Java program.
-2. Use the GUI interface to load or input programs written in the toy language.
+2. Use the GUI interface to load programs written in the toy language.
 3. Execute the program to observe the step-by-step execution and the impact on underlying data structures, or run it all at once to see the outputs.
 4. Analyze the results to understand program behavior and data manipulation.